Jessica (novel)

-Jessica is a historical novel based in real facts by Bryce Courtenay.
+Jessica is a historical novel based on a true story by Bryce Courtenay.
 It was published in 1998 and like other works from Courtenay covers several years in the life of the main character: Jessica Bergman.
 It was adapted into a mini-series starring Leeanna Walsman and Sam Neill which aired on Australian television in 2004.
 Jessica was voted Best Mini Series at the 2004 Chicago International Film Festival.
 It twice won the APA Who Weekly Reader's Choice Award, in 1999 and 2000.

 Plot

 Jessica is a tomboy, raised to be her father's son to help out on the farm.
 Her older sister Meg is very much her mother's daughter, and it is Meg's and their mother's mission for Meg to seduce Jack Thomas, the town's wealthiest eligible bachelor.
 Jessica and her dad work each year shearing at Riverview station for the Thomases – the richest family in the district.
 In the shearing shed, Jessica becomes close friends with Jack Thomas and William D'arcy Simon.
 Jessica is teased by the other boys, predominantly for simply being female.
 Eventually she is attacked, with tar poured over her head and hair.
 Jack and William defend her, but William is kicked by a horse, causing brain damage and earning him the name Billy Simple.
 Subsequently, Jessica and Jack's relationship blossoms and they become Billy's sole friends.

 Jack gets Billy a job working as a gardener for his rich family, but one day Billy kills Jack's mother and two sisters, because of their constant taunting of him.
 Jessica takes him on the long journey to the nearest town with a courthouse, endangering herself.
 Jessica holds off the angry mob of farmers, to give Billy a fair trial.
 When they finally reach the courthouse, the farmers (including Jack) catch them.
 However, although Billy has murdered his mother and sisters, Jack holds off the mob and sweeps exhausted Jessica off her feet and carries her into the courthouse.
 Billy is later sentenced to death, but not without a fight from his lawyer, Richard Runche.